menu

 Being a small village, New Waterford does not have a public transit system used by locals to get to and from work.

-In terms of college education, New Waterford is nearly on par with the US average for all cities of 21.84%: 18.51% of adults 25 and older in New Waterford have a bachelor's degree or advanced degree.
+The percentage of adults in New Waterford who are college-educated is close to the national average for all communities of 21.84%: 18.51% of the adults in New Waterford have a bachelor's degree or advanced degree.

 The per capita income in New Waterford in 2022 was $33,082, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $132,328 for a family of four.
 However, New Waterford contains both very wealthy and poor people as well.